 Shiver and shudder-inducing

-Director Gore Verbinski (maker of the first three Pirates of the Caribbean films, Rango and The Long Ranger) takes his time before Lockhart gets to solve these mysteries.
+Director Gore Verbinski (maker of the first three Pirates of the Caribbean films, Rango and The Lone Ranger) takes his time before Lockhart gets to solve these mysteries.
 Far too much time, some will feel.
 Yet the view from the top of this Swiss mountain really is spectacular.
 And although the movie is undeniably over-styled and overlong, it is also intriguing and genuinely creepy, with plenty of shiver and shudder-inducing scenes involving subterranean vaults, writhing eels and some very grisly dental surgery.
 Imagine a Hammer shocker set amid the Grand Budapest Hotel and you’ll have an idea what lies in store.

 Certificate 18.
 Runtime 146 mins.
 Director Gore Verbinski